wpmetabox/docsv2/docs/fields/text.md

 ## Data

-This field simply saves a single entered value in the database.
+This field simply saves the entered value into the database.

 If the field is cloneable, then the value is stored as a serialized array in a single row in the database.